We Defend Those Accused of Every Type of Crime

 What are Wiretaps?

-A wiretap is not a specific device, but rather a term used to describe what an agency intends to do.
+A wiretap is not a specific device, but rather a term used to describe what is done.
 It is called wiretapping because, before wireless communications existed, police and prosecutors would actually cut into a telephone wire that carried the signals from one phone to another.
 By cutting or “tapping” into the wire, they could monitor and surveil a suspect’s communications.

 These days, with the majority of phones now being wireless, it is much easier for agents to hack into a cell phone signal and intercept telecommunications that way.
 It is also increasingly common to wiretap other electronic devices like computers, since so much of the world’s communication takes place via the Internet now.